mbthese/METRADICA/README.md

 Welcome to the *Metradica* project Github.

-This repositpry supports all code and documentation about the project.
+This repository supports all code and documentation about the project.

 The global objectives of *Metradica* are to estimate species vulnerability to climate change and predict shifts in species distribution from species traits.
 The project is lead by Clement Stahl and Ghislain Vieilledent.